By Sonia Slattery 11 Oct, 2018

 Blogging in 2020 is still a very powerful marketing tool, offering an incredible opportunity for lead generation and conversion.
 However, like all things digital, the landscape is constantly changing.
 We've republished this blog from 2017 with an update on why, how and where a blogging strategy fits into you content marketing strategy today.

-does not mean all companies are taking advantage of it.
 Unfortunately, too many business blogs are failing to perform effectively, with new content falling flat and web traffic dwindling.
 Creating a sustainable blogging strategy may not be on your radar, but if your blog isn't converting leads like it used to, it may be time to take a step back and evaluate what you can do to attract traffic back to your content.

 Web search has transformed since the early days of Google.
-More and more web users are now using full sentences rather than snippets, making the role of keywords in search results far more important today then ever before.
+More and more web users are now using full sentences rather than snippets, making the role of keywords in search results far more important today than ever before.
 This transition is highly evident in Google's algorithm updates, including a recent change that allows searchers to piggyback off of previous queries.
 Unfortunately, most blog posts are written with older search engine methodology in mind, missing the boat on valuable opportunities to convert customers.

 Developing solutions to address reduced visitor numbers, missed lead opportunities and low customer conversion might mean taking a look at your blog.
 Focus on incorporating buyer persona phrases and keywords as main blog topics in order to maximise your position on the search engine results page, optimising the chances your potential customers have to find you.